alelova/gvm-python-scripts/README.md

 # gvm-python-scripts
-some scripts to get gvm info, and get a latex report
+Some scripts to get gvm info, hosts, vulnerabilities, and get a latex report.

 Some previus configuration